studyathome-internationally/hub/docs/studyathome/summer-school/README.md

 ## Program Note

-The summer school is planned with a **self study period** before the actual mobility and a **follow-up evaluation** after the mobility.
+The summer school will have a **self study period** before the actual mobility and a **follow-up evaluation** after the mobility, see [program details](#program-details).

-A detailed program will be available at the end of May 2022.
-According to the new Erasmus+ program period (2021-2027), funding for short time mobilities with a virtual component are eligible.
+According to the new Erasmus+ program period (2021-2027), funding for **short term mobilities** with a virtual component are eligible.
 For further information on funding possibilities please contact the International Office of your home institution.

-Participants of the ASSIST HEIDI Summer School are asked to bring their own **laptop** to the summer school.
+::: note

+Bring your own laptop and headphones!

+:::

-## Program Preview
+## Program Details

+Have a look at the detailed schedule in the [google calendar link](https://calendar.google.com/calendar/embed?src=studyathome%40technikum-wien.at&ctz=Europe%2FVienna) or [iCal link](https://calendar.google.com/calendar/ical/studyathome%40technikum-wien.at/public/basic.ics).

+**June 20th - July 3rd, 2022**
+**Self study period**: Self-study script about fundamentals of disability and assistive technologies.

 **July 4th, 2022**
-Welcome Day – Introductions, Meet HEIDI, Welcome Event (Dinner in the Dark)
+Welcome Day – Introductions, Meet HEIDIs, Welcome Event ([Dinner in the Dark](https://www.viersinne.at/wien/dinner-in-the-dark))
 **July 5th-7th, 2022**
-Disability, Assistive Technologies, Smart Homes, Rapid Prototyping, Web Accessibility
+Disability, Assistive Technologies ([Switch interface FABI](https://www.asterics-foundation.org/projects/fabi/), [AAC with AsTeRICS Grid](https://www.asterics-foundation.org/projects/asterics-ergo-grid-2/),...), Rapid Prototyping, Microcontrollers and ML for Assistive Technologies, Web Accessibility
 **July 8th, 2022**
 Project Work
-**July 9th/11th, 2022**
-Social and Cultural Programme (optional)
 **July 11th, 2022**
 Project Work
 **July 12th, 2022**
-Project Work Evaluation, Certificates, Farewell Event
+Project Work Evaluation, Certificates, Farewell Event at [Heurigen 10er Marie](https://10ermarie.at/)

-::: note

-Social Programme: Sightseeing - Excursion (Details will be announced)

-:::
+**July 13th - August 23rd, 2022**
+**Follow-up evaluation**: Evaluate an assistive solution for a person with disability in your personal or business environment.
+The assistive solution can be an individualized communication grid or a HEIDI project prototype.
+Create a short video and publish it.
+Finally, discuss it in peers.

+### Schedule

+<iframe src="https://calendar.google.com/calendar/embed?src=studyathome%40technikum-wien.at&ctz=Europe%2FVienna" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>